Recommended Timekeeping Internal Controls:

 1. The supervisor should approve and cosign, all timesheets.

-2. Only the employee themselves may complete their own timesheet.
+2. Only the employee themselves may complete their timesheet.
 The supervisor is prohibited from completing an employee’s timesheet unless the employee is absent for a prolonged period of time on some form of authorized leave.
 If the employee is on travel status, the supervisor for the employee may prepare a timesheet.
 Upon his or her return, the employee should turn in his/her timesheet and attach it to the one prepared by the supervisor.

 3. The guidance should state that the nature of the work determines the proper distribution of time, not availability of funding, type of contract, or other factors.